Domestic Violence Restraining Orders in California

 If a judge granted you a long-term restraining order (on form DV-130), you can ask for it to be renewed (extended) before it runs out (expires).

-Once papers are filed starting a family law case (like a divorce or a parentage case), you can ask for a court date so a judge can make a decision about your financial or family situation.
-This is called requesting an order.
-You can request an order about many issues, like child or spousal support, or child custody and visitation (parenting time).
+Once you have a family law case (like a divorce or a parentage case), you can ask for a court date so a judge can make a decision about your financial or family situation.
+You can ask for order while the case is going, or after the case has finished but you need to change something or ask for something related to the case.